stfc/cloud-docs/source/howto/PreventAutomaticUpdates.rst

 Preventing Automatic Updates completely
 ---------------------------------------
-This is not recommended must only be done with the express written consent of the Cloud team.
+This is not recommended and must only be done with the express written consent of the Cloud team.
 This can be obtained by emailing cloud-support@gridpp.rl.ac.uk

 You still must comply with our terms of service.